 (3) ERCOT may also deem testing to be necessary by Market Participants in order that ERCOT may maintain retail systems’ performance, reliability and integrity as outlined in the Retail and ListServ Market IT Services Service Level Agreement and the Market Data Transparency Service Level Agreement.

 (4) Testing of these changes shall be scheduled by ERCOT with approval by impacted Market Participants to allow ERCOT and all impacted Market Participants adequate time to modify their systems and participate in the testing process.
-Testing processes, procedures, schedules and success criteria are defined in the Texas Market Test Plan (TMTP) Guide and on the ERCOT website.
-The ERCOT flight administrator is the final authority on all levels of retail business process qualification among trading partners.
+Testing processes, procedures, schedules and success criteria are defined in Section 19.9, Texas Market Test Plan (TMTP), and on the ERCOT website.
+The ERCOT Flight Administrator is the final authority on all levels of retail business process qualification among Market Participants that exchange Electronic Data Interchange (EDI) transactions (Trading Partners).

 (5) ERCOT may enlist the services of an Independent Third Party Testing Administrator (ITPTA) for testing retail processes.

-(6) For additional testing requirements for both new and existing Market Participants, please refer to the Texas Market Test Plan.
+(6) For additional testing requirements for both New and Existing Market Participants, as those terms are defined in paragraph (2) of Section 19.9.2, Pre-Flight Activities, please refer to Section 19.9.

-Texas Market Test Plan

-August 1, 2025